Facebook Pixel

 The long-term gold price prediction to 2050 embeds expectations of periodic inflationary waves.
 Gold remains one of the few assets consistently immune to currency debasement.

 The demand data from WGC might be a bit surprising.
-Jewellery demand shows a clear declining trend, falling significantly from 538.7 to 356.7 tonnes from 2024 to H1 of 2025.
-This drop is a direct result of record-high gold prices, along with eroded consumer purchasing power and making gold jewellery less affordable for typical buyers in key markets, highlighting its sensitivity to price increases.
+Jewellery demand shows a clear decline, falling from 538.7 to 356.7 tonnes between 2024 and H1 of 2025.
+This drop is a direct result of record-high gold prices and eroding consumer purchasing power, making gold jewellery less affordable for typical buyers in key markets, highlighting its sensitivity to price increases.

 In stark contrast, investment demand has surged, becoming the market's dominant driver.
 The "Investment" category skyrocketed from 205.2 to 551.2 tonnes in the same period, demonstrating that high prices attract, rather than deter, investors seeking a safe-haven asset.
 This is further evidenced by massive inflows into ETFs, which swung from major outflows to strong positive inflows.